snoyer/build123d/docs/joints.rst

     :emphasize-lines: 40-44,51,53

-Note how limits are defined during the instantiation of the ball joint when ensures that the pin or bolt within the rod end does not interfer with the rod end itself.
+Note how limits are defined during the instantiation of the ball joint when ensures that the pin or bolt within the rod end does not interfere with the rod end itself.
 The ``connect_to`` sets the three angles (only two are significant in this example).

 .. autoclass:: BallJoint